A day (or a sprint) in the life of a BDD team

 After the sprint ends, the acceptance tests for that sprint join the growing regression test suite.
 In mature BDD teams, the regression test suite, organised in terms of features and capabilities, can then act as a form of functional documentation, describing not only what the system does, but also what business goals it is trying to achieve.

 Mature BDD teams focus on outcomes more than processes, but they do share a number of common practices and approaches.
-So when considering your own BDD practices or BDD adoption, always remember the five key activities: Discover, Define, Formalise, Automate and Deliver.
+So when considering your own BDD practices or BDD adoption, always remember the five key activities: Speculate, Illustrate, Formulate, Automate and Validate.